Defreddy/Basicproject/README.md

 * [PHPMyAdmin](https://phpmyadmin-defreddy.cloud.okteto.net/)

 > **Note**
+> GitHub pages has disabled the use of POST requests: [POST is not working here!](https://stackoverflow.com/questions/37761926/does-github-pages-allow-http-post-method)
 > The MySQL server is also deployed in Okteto Cloud but cannot be accessed by URL.

 ```bash